Approximate Vertex Enumeration: Algorithms for 2- and 3-polytopes

-The formulation of the {\em graph algorithm} introduced in this section is almost identical for dimension $d=2$ and dimension $d=3$.
+The formulation of the {\em shortcut algorithm} introduced in this section is almost identical for dimension $d=2$ and dimension $d=3$.
 The only exception is that we have to distinguish between two types of faces, called {\em valid} and {\em invalid faces}, in case of $d=2$, while for $d=3$ all faces are valid.
-In the graph algorithm we use tacitly the following initialization and update rules: \begin{enumerate}[({I}1)] \item[(I1)] One of the two faces of $K_3$ is set to `valid', the other one to `invalid'. \item[(I2)] All the four faces of $K_4$ are set to `valid'. \item[(U1)] Merging two faces $f_1, f_2$ (by deleting edges) results in a valid face if both $f_1$ and $f_2$ are valid.
-Otherwise it results into an invalid face. \item[(U2)] Splitting an (in)valid face (by adding edges) results in two (in)valid faces. \end{enumerate} Thus, in the Algorithms \ref{core_ga} and \ref{ga} below, there will be exactly one invalid face for $d=2$ and all faces are valid for $d=3$.
+In the shortcut algorithm we use tacitly the following initialization and update rules: \begin{enumerate}[({I}1)] \item[(I1)] One of the two faces of $K_3$ is set to `valid', the other one to `invalid'. \item[(I2)] All the four faces of $K_4$ are set to `valid'. \item[(U1)] Merging two faces $f_1, f_2$ (by deleting edges) results in a valid face if both $f_1$ and $f_2$ are valid.
+Otherwise it results into an invalid face. \item[(U2)] Splitting an (in)valid face (by adding edges) results in two (in)valid faces. \end{enumerate} Thus, in the Algorithms \ref{core_ga} and \ref{ga} below, there will be exactly one invalid face for $d=2$ (invalid faces are not splitted) and all faces are valid for $d=3$.

-Algorithm \ref{core_ga} is an abstract variant of the graph algorithm.
-It can be seen as the graph theoretical core of the actual graph algorithm, which is introduced later in Algorithm \ref{ga} by specifying a rule for partitioning the set of vertices into three disjoint subsets.
+Algorithm \ref{core_ga} is an abstract variant of the shortcut algorithm.
+It can be seen as the graph theoretical core of the actual shortcut algorithm, which is introduced later in Algorithm \ref{ga} by specifying a rule for partitioning the set of vertices into three disjoint subsets.
+The term ``shortcut'' refers to line 10 of Algorithm \ref{core_ga}, where ``shortcuts'' along bounding walks are inserted.
 The algorithm is illustrated in Figures \ref{ex_core_ga_2} and \ref{ex_core_ga_3}.
 Algorithm \ref{core_addm} can be seen as the graph theoretical core of the approximate double description method.
 It is explained by an example in Figure \ref{ex_core_addm}.

 We will show in Theorem \ref{th_rel_core} that Algorithm \ref{core_ga} constructs a subgraph of the graph computed by Algorithm \ref{core_addm}.
-This connection will be used later in Corollary \ref{cor_rel} to derive correctness of the approximate double description method from correctness of the graph algorithm.
+This connection will be used later in Corollary \ref{cor_rel} to derive correctness of the approximate double description method from correctness of the shortcut algorithm.
 The latter is proven directly, see Theorems \ref{th_ga_2} and \ref{th_ga_3} below.

 In what follows, we run Algorithms \ref{core_ga} and \ref{core_addm} in parallel and compare the graphs $\bar G$ and $\hat G$ after each (outer) iteration.
 We assume the {\em same input} for both algorithms.
 Moreover we use the {\em same partitioning rule}: Whenever $\bar V \subseteq \hat V$, the partitioning rule results in